top of page

 Tools to use during the Learning from Experience phase:

-Who should use RE-AIM?
+Who should use Formative Evaluation?

 How does the tool help with Implementation?